Naveen1234930/sql_sample/README.md

-# sql_sample
+# Dot-net
-A collection of my sample sql files
+A collection of my dotnet projects